How do we find and retrieve the relevant information?

 - What about other records?

-- What about personal data in big datasets?
+- What about personal information in big datasets?

-- Can we amend or delete data following receipt of a SAR?
+- Can we amend or delete information following receipt of a SAR?

-What efforts should we make to find information?
+What efforts do we need to make to find information?

 - the circumstances of the request;